StefanWoBa/Project--House-Price-Prediction/README.md

 Building a house price prediciton model for King County.

+**Business Case**: Presenting the key factors which affect the house prices to people who are interested in buying a house in the near future.
+Special interest: low- and middle price segment and ways to potentially save some money.

 # Going through Data Science Life Cycle:

  ## 01 Business Understanding